followmyutopia/devextreme-documentation/concepts/05 Widgets/Gallery/30 Customize Item Appearance.md

 **Gallery** items are not sctrictly images.
 They can contain text or other elements of your choice.
 For a minor customization of **Gallery** items, you can use the default item template.
 This template defines the appearance of an item depending on whether [specific fields](/Documentation/ApiReference/UI_Widgets/dxGallery/Default_Item_Template/) are present or absent from the item's data object.
-For example, the following code generates two items: one is disabled and the other has a specified [alt attribute](http://www.w3schools.com/tags/att_img_alt.asp).
+For example, the following code generates two items: one is disabled and the other has a specified <a href="http://www.w3schools.com/tags/att_img_alt.asp" target="_blank">alt attribute</a>.

 ---
 #####jQuery